 Teachers in Ohio were always promised a simple Cost-of-Living-Adjustment (COLA) upon retirement.
 It is only through a COLA that retired teachers can keep up with inflation.
 Many of Ohio's teachers teach in rural areas and retire with very modest pensions.
 They rely heavily on their promised and earned COLA.
-The State Teacher Retirement System (STRS) has broken their promise to Ohio's retirees and have placed an unfair burden on Ohio's current teachers.
+The State Teacher Retirement System (STRS) and elected official have broken their promises to Ohio's retirees and have placed an unfair burden on Ohio's current teachers.

 Currently, the COLA is suspended for all retired teachers indefinitely.
 STRS stated they will not review their actions until May of 2022.
 There isn't any promise the COLA for retired teachers will ever be reinstated again.
 The Ohio Legislature created the problem when they relinquished their control of the COLA to the STRS Board of Trustees.
 The Legislature gave the STRS Board of Trustees the authority to "adjust the COLA."
 The trustees however, eliminated the COLA.
 Taking away a promised benefit after teachers have retired is wrong and arguably in violation of Ohio law (see Article II, Section 28).

 The Ohio State Teacher Retirement System (STRS) is not a broken system, far from it.
 STRS is in good financial condition having 77 billion dollars for investment purposes.
 In fact, STRS is a 75% fully funded system which is above the national norm.
 STRS Ohio does well, consistently averaging over 8% returns on their investments for each and every 30 year rolling funding period.
 Additionally, STRS Ohio has a revenue stream.
 They receive 14% from every active teacher's paycheck, which is the highest teacher employee contribution in the nation.
-Additionally they receive a 14% match from the teacher's employer; thereby receiving a whopping 28% in contributions off every teacher's salary.
-STRS is so well off that they can afford to provide numerous large annual bonuses of over $100,000 plus to 37 members of their investment staff.
-Eight individuals receive bonuses over $250,000 dollars.
+Additionally they receive a 14% match from each and every teacher's employer; thereby receiving a whopping 28% in contributions from every teacher's salary.
+STRS is so well off that they seemingly can afford to provide numerous large annual performance bonuses of over $100,000 plus to 37 members of their investment staff.
+Eight individuals receive bonuses over $250,000 dollars, one over $330,000.
 This is in addition to their six-figure salaries.
 This one individual's performance bonus alone could pay the average annual COLA for 330 of Ohio's retirees.